 My husband grew up as an avid Oakland fan, both the Raiders and A’s.
 They are such die-hard fans that they follow the Raiders each time they relocate.
 You can find him in front of the TV for each game.
 While I can not get into the sport of football, I do enjoy attending live A’s games with him and our girls.
 Personally, I go for the food and not the actual game (each inning deserves a different snack – isn’t that how all fans watch sports?).

 What are your favorite places to grab a meal in your community?

 While I did not grow up in this area, I have lived here since I was 18 years old.
-I am very much into the community and prefer to do everything local and support the community.
-My favorites places to grab food are locally-owned restaurants.
+I am very much into the community and prefer to do everything locally and support the community.
+My favorite places to grab food are locally-owned restaurants.
 I like to search out restaurants that are new and upcoming and not well known yet.
 I adore the Stark Restaurant chain (Brava’s is my favorite) but I also enjoy the chicken waffle sandwich at Sonoma Crust.
 Sushi is a staple in our house and you can find us at Toyo Sushi quite often.
 In all honesty, though, I prefer my own cooking to any restaurant.
 I adore cooking and making new recipes and both my daughters are quite amazing in the kitchen as well.
 Most weekends, you can find us in our backyard grilling up all kinds of food on one of the 3 different BBQs that we have (propane, wood fire, and Traeger).
 I think my husband’s favorite thing to do is to find a dish and ask.
 “Can you make this?” to which I always answer, “Of course I can!”